Shivaram Singh Basnyat

 Shivaram Singh Basnyat (शिवराम सिंह बस्न्यात) was the military commander of Gorkha.
 After the conquest of Naldum area by the Gorkhalis, he along with Commander Bir Bhadra Thapa conquered Sanga, Panauti, Sankhu and adjacent areas.
 They received fierce resistance from the Kantipur Kingdom at Sangachok.
 He died in the defensive battle of Sanga Chowk during Unification of Nepal on 1803 B.S.

 Personal life

-He was born to Jayaram Singh Basnyat in the clan of Shreepali among Basnyats.
+He was born to Jayaraj Singh Basnyat in the clan of Shreepali/Sripali among Basnyats.
 He had four sons - Naahar Singh Basnyat, Kehar Singh Basnyat, Abhiman Singh Basnet and Dhokal Singh Basnyat.
 His third son went on to become Supreme Commander of the Nepalese Army and Chief Minister (Mulkazi) in the Royal Court.